LucaDuyDang/HonDiCoder/README.md

-🙌 Hi there, I'm Daniels my friends call me Luca.
+🙌 Hi there, I'm Hoang Duy my nickname was Luca.
 I'm from VietNam
 And i'm 24 year old 🥴
 Nice to meet you guys